skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

 ## intent:lockdown

-- Till when is the lockdown in India)?
+- Till when is the lockdown in India?
 - For how many days will we have to stay in quarantine
 - When is the lockdown in India supposed to end?
 - When shall we come to our normal routine